KnowitSolutions/reference-kubernetes-stack/README.md

 ### Local development databases

-For local development the required Postgres database can run as a Kubernetes deployment.
+For local development the required Postgres database can run as a Kubernetes pod.
 This will however not provide any persistence, and as such all data in the database is lost every time the associated pod is restarted.
-The following commands will setup a namespace `db` and create the database inside it.
+The following commands will create suitable a database in the default namespace.

 ```
 kubectl --namespace=default run postgres --image=postgres --env=POSTGRES_PASSWORD=postgres --port=5432